 How To Have An Eco-Friendly Wedding

-Your wedding day is meant to give you memories of a lifetime.
-But planning a celebration can also come with excess waste.
+Your wedding day is meant to give you memories of a lifetime, but planning a celebration can also come with excess waste.
 From food, flowers, decorations and more, the list can quickly grow.
-We’re not advising not to have a celebration, but perhaps consider some environmentally friendly ways that can create a more sustainable one.
+We’re certainly not advising you to cancel your celebration, but there are some environmentally friendly ideas to consider that can help create a more sustainable event.

 Planning an eco-friendly wedding doesn’t have to be as complex as most couples think.
-With the rise in environmental awareness, there are plenty of green wedding ideas.
-From engagement rings, food, decorations, invitations and even steps to take after the wedding, there are countless ways for you to still have the wedding of your dreams while being green.
+With the rise in environmental awareness, there are plenty of green wedding ideas that couples are using.
+From engagement rings to food and decorations to invitations, there are countless ways for you to still have the celebration of your dreams while being green.
+There are even steps to take after the big day to help!

 Eco Friendly Engagement Rings